ESPRI-Mod/synda/sdt/doc/old_version_installation_guide/3.6/src_install.md

 Note: the ```-d``` option of the ```install.sh``` script can be used to install a specific version.

+### Patch

+Synda 3.6 source package contains a bug which prevent running application.

+To fix it, downgrade the ```pillow``` package from 4.0 to 3.4.2 using command below

+    pip install pillow==3.4.2

 ## Configuration

 * Add lines below in your shell configuration file (e.g. '.bashrc')